 That spinach salad dressing with the spinach salad with walnuts really does make a spinach salad stand apart from other baby spinach salad recipes.
 The honey dijon dressing just pops with flavor.

 Honey Dijon Dressing

-I know I have said it is the honey dijon dressing is what makes this salad, so what is it about this spinach salad dressing that has me raving about it?
+I know I have said it is the honey dijon dressing is that makes this salad, so what is it about this spinach salad dressing that has me raving about it?
 Honestly, it is the dijon with balsamic that gives this wonderful flavor to this salad recipe.
 It has this zing, yet a sweet taste for this salad dressing recipe.

 Spinach Salad With Walnuts

 Another thing I loved about this baby spinach salad recipe is that it is a spinach salad with walnuts.
-I love walnuts on salads.
+I love walnuts in salads.
 It really adds a special touch I think.
 Plus another bonus you could make this a spinach salad with cranberries too.
 Cranberries and walnuts go well together in this spinach salad!